 Holds 15 (virtual) ‘Our Stories, Our Flow’ workshopsto destigmatize menstruation and get people to talk about and take action for access to safe and healthy period products.

 2020: Conducts public education on disinfectants and Covid-19, holding a webinar for members, sharing information on social media, and facilitating a leadership group for concerned advocates, People Against Quats.

 Successfully advocated for SB 312, a bill in California which requires the disclosure of fragrance ingredients in personal care, retail cosmetics and professional salon products.

 Thank you for being part of our team, and making these victories happen.
 We have come a long way, but we still have work to do.
-In our 25th year, we celebrate our history and look to the future with renewed resolve and a new strategic vision.
+We celebrate our history and look to the future with renewed resolve and a new strategic vision.
 In the coming years, we are committed to increasing our focus on shifting power through direct organizing and leadership development, making the connection between toxics and climate change, and most importantly, using the lens of justice and equality in our work.